home • support • company • contact

 • Click the lock and enter an Administrator password.

-• Show Déjà Vu the folder(s) you wish to backup:
+• Show Déjà Vu which folders (or disks) you wish to back up:

 • When: